jccunningham/smartphone-accelerator/CodeBook.md

 5.The processed table is then grouped by subject and activity and the mean of each observations is calculated for each group.

 This results in a table of data as seen in the groupedmeansandstdevs.csv file.
+The script writes this data to your working directory as a text file.

 The comments in the run_analysis.R file identify each of these stages.